abjer/sds2019/src/content/page/practical.md

 - how results are explained (writing, figures, tables with model output etc.);
 - the research question and its originality and how it is answered.

 Some advice about the grading.
 It is essential that spend time on motivating your project and conveying your results.
 In addition, it is important that you spend time on calibrating and validating the models you work with rather than using as many models as possible.
+We emphasize that using machine learning is NOT necessary to make a great project, many of the best projects gain insights from the data without modelling.

 ### Requirements for project